Report Sightings of Nonnative Species

 You can use the web form at IveGot1.org to report nonnatives.
 The form will prompt you for the information and has a map where you can select the location if you do not have the GPS coordinates.
 You will need to create a free account the first time you report a sighting online.
 Reporting nonnatives using the IveGot1 app or the IveGot1 website is preferred for lower priority species, such as small nonnative lizards and iguanas.

 You can call the FWC’s Exotic Species Hotline at 888-Ive-Got1 (483-4681) to report nonnative animals.
 We ask the public to call the Hotline to report high priority species, which include all nonnative snakes, monitor lizards, and tegus.
-The Hotline is answered part-time 7 days per week from 8 a.m. - 5 p.m. by a live operator and has a voicemail system that will prompt you for information about your sighting and your contact information if the operator is unable to answer the call or for calls placed after normal operating hours.
+The Hotline is answered full-time 5 days per week from 8 a.m. - 5 p.m. by a live operator and features a voicemail system if the operator is unable to answer the call or for calls placed after normal operating hours.